AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 >[!NOTE]
 >
 >The specific authentication mechanism for [!DNL Google Cloud Storage] — including whether Collaboration uses a service account key file, OAuth 2.0, Workload Identity Federation, or another method — is [UNVERIFIED] pending product confirmation.
-Complete the access and permissions setup described in [GCS access and permissions](#gcs-access-permissions) before this step.
+For reference, the access and permissions requirements are described in [GCS access and permissions](#gcs-access-permissions).

 Provide the [!DNL Google Cloud Storage] credentials required to connect your bucket to Collaboration, then select **[!UICONTROL Next]**.